modicio/.github/profile/README.md

 General information are documented in our [wiki](https://github.com/modicio/codi-native/wiki).

-This organization is associated to the software engineering lab at TU Dresden.
+*This organization is associated to the software engineering lab at TU-Dresden.*
 <!--

 **Here are some ideas to get you started:**